Fine-Tuning GPT on Instagram DMs: Building an AI Clone of Myself (Part 1)

 |---|---|---|---|

-The short-answer problem was the key diagnostic signal.
+The short answers turned out to be the real clue.
 I was giving the model short inputs in training, so it learned to give short outputs at inference.
-That's when I understood the data itself — not the model — was the bottleneck.
+That's when it clicked that the data, not the model, was the bottleneck.

 The fix that carried into Part 2